connexcs/docs/docs/setup/advanced/language.md

 Use the **Language** interface to customize your selected interface language.
 You can add non-English equivalents for words in your preferred language or modify system defaults.

+!!!question "Multiple entries for one Key"
+	If you add a non-English equivalent for a word, say 'Channel' as 'canal', but there is an existing entry for 'Channel' as 'Canales', the Control Panel replaces the default entry with your new word.

 ## Add Non-English Equivalents
 If you have changed the default language, but see missing terms, you can add them in the Language panel.